-OpenMS is a free, open-source framework based on a C++ library with Python bindings.
-It is commonly used for liquid chromatography-mass spectrometry (LC-MS) data management and analyses.
-OpenMS provides an infrastructure for the rapid development of mass spectrometry related software as well as a rich toolset built on top of it.
-OpenMS is available under the three clause BSD licence and runs under Windows, macOS, and Linux operating systems.
+OpenMS is an open-source software C++ library for LC-MS data management and analyses.
+It offers an infrastructure for rapid development of mass spectrometry related software.
+OpenMS is free software available under the three clause BSD license and runs under Windows, macOS, and Linux.